laracasts/TestDummy/readme.md

 ### Step 3: Setup

 When testing against a database, it's recommended that each test works with the exact same database environment and structure.
 That way, you can protect yourself against false positives.
-A SQLite database (maybe even one in memory) is a good choice in these cases.
+An SQLite database (maybe even one in memory) is a good choice in these cases.

 ```php
 public function setUp()